- IHC Training

 Treating Patients With C.A.R.E.
+Workshop

-Healthcare providers across all specialties and roles face continual pressures and challenges ensuring optimal patient care and satisfaction.
+Healthcare team members across all specialties and roles face continual pressures and challenges ensuring optimal patient care and satisfaction.
 Patients have better health outcomes when good interactions with staff encourage them to adhere to treatment plans and follow up with care.
 Patient satisfaction is significantly enhanced when staff members communicate effectively with patients.

 Many organizations are under-resourced and present systemic and cultural barriers to optimal communication.
 In addition, patients may be experiencing pain and anxiety, and may vent their frustrations on healthcare staff.
 From the patient’s perspective, every person employed by the healthcare organization contributes to the care experience.
 Every employee has opportunities to make that experience productive and pleasant.
-This half-day workshop enhances individual providers’ and staff members’ abilities to communicate with patients—and with one another—in ways that promote health.
+This half-day workshop enhances individual clinicians’ and staff members’ abilities to communicate with patients—and with one another—in ways that promote health.
 IHC’s Treating Patients With C.A.R.E. workshop provides evidence-based skills to help the members of healthcare teams meet their patients’ needs and work together more effectively as teams.

 - Duration 1/2 Day, 1 Day

 - Accreditation Approved for CE

 Treating Patients with C.A.R.E. is open to clinicians and non-clinical support staff members and supervisors.
 Workshops can accommodate 8-24 learners to ensure individualized attention and optimal small group learning.